-The sanctions generally applicable to a student who is found responsible for violating this policy are found within the sanctions section of the Student Conduct Code.
 Engaging in conduct that is prohibited by this policy may result in the imposition of one or more sanctions ranging from warnings and educational sanctions up to and including suspension or expulsion, depending on the severity of the incident in question and the student's prior conduct history.
 The following are the typical sanction ranges for the various forms of conduct prohibited by this policy, prior to consideration of individual conduct history:

 Violation Possible Sanctions Dating violence A student found in violation of the dating violence provision will typically be suspended for a minimum of one year and may be suspended for multiple years or expelled.
 A student may also receive educational sanctions.
 Domestic violence A student found in violation of the domestic violence provision will typically be suspended for a minimum of one year and may be suspended for multiple years or expelled.
 A student may also receive educational sanctions or actions.
 Sexual assault A student found in violation of the sexual assault - non-consensual sexual penetration provision will typically be sanctioned to a multi-year suspension or be expelled from the University.
 A student found in violation of the sexual assault - fondling provision will typically be placed on deferred suspension but may also be suspended or expelled.
 However, less severe violations of the sexual assault - fondling or other unlawful sexual conduct may result in probation or probation of loss of privileges.
 A student may also receive educational sanctions or actions.
-Sexual exploitation A student found in violation of the sexual exploitation provision will typically be placed on a minimum of a semester suspension to a multi-year suspension or expelled from the University.
-A student may also receive educational sanctions to complete as a requirement for returning from a suspension.
-Sexual harassment - unwelcome conduct A student found in violation of the sexual harassment provision will typically be placed on a minimum of a deferred suspension to a multi-year suspension.
-A student may also receive educational sanctions to complete as a requirement for continued enrollment or as a requirement for returning from a suspension.
 Stalking A student found in violation of the stalking provision will typically be suspended from the University for a minimum of one year and may be suspended for multiple years or expelled.
 However, less severe violations of this policy may result in probation with loss of privileges or deferred suspension.
 A student may also receive educational sanctions.

-\Expulsion shall be noted on a student's transcript.
+^{}Expulsion shall be noted on a student's transcript.